How to Choose Between Single, Dual, and Triple Axis Laser Micrometers

 When to Use a Dual-Axis Laser Micrometer

-Dual-axis micrometers step things up when you need a better picture of what’s going on with a part.
+Dual-axis micrometers step things up when you need a more complete diameter and ovality measurement of a part.
 Especially round parts.

 Instead of just one view, a dual-axis micrometer measures from two perpendicular directions (X and Y axes).
 This gives you a much better idea of true diameter and out-of-roundness.
 It will help you catch ovality, major diameter variations, or anything that’s a little out of spec but cannot be measured with a single-axis setup.